nikolausmayer/cmake-templates/README.md

    This project can be compiled using `rosmake`.
 Tested with ROS Indigo.

 *  **CMake + Boost + CUDA + ROS**
    Sometimes, you need it all.
 Each of Boost, CUDA and ROS need special attention when it comes to CMake.
 This setup combines all of them, so now you can `rosmake` your GPU projects.
+Tested with ROS Indigo

+*  **CMake + ROS (catkin)**
+   This project can be compiled using `catkin_make` and showcases retrieving parameters from a ROS launchfile.
+Tested with ROS Kinetic.